 Then, as you walk towards the point where you have left the ball, the screen will indicate the distance covered by your shot.

-If you want to measure a new stroke, by entering the menu you can select "New stroke" to make the measurement again.
-This result is also automatically deleted when you move to the next hole, where you can repeat the operation.
+If you want to measure a new stroke, enter the menu podhen select "New Stroke" to make the measurement again.
+This result is also automatically deleted when you move to the next hole, where podrue repeat the operation.

 But that's not all that will count, if you slide your finger on the screen you can find the odometer.
 The Vivoactive will count the time, steps and distance covered since you start the journey.

-Finally, with Garmin Vivoactive you can also keep track of your score.
+Finally, with the Garmin Vivoactive you can also keep score.
 Within the golf application, by pressing the menu button you can select the "Start Score" option.
-Then select the hole and the number of strokes you needed to complete it.
-But don't cheat and count yourself short.
+Then select the hole and the number of strokes it took you to complete it.
+But don't cheat and undercount yourself.

 This score will be saved as you complete the game.